-For the second summer in a row, Manchester City are going about their transfer business quietly and efficiently.
-Last year’s £100 million splurge on Fernandinho, Alvaro Negredo, Jesus Navas, Stevan Jovetic and Martin Demichelis was designed to arm Manuel Pellegrini with a squad boasting the quality and variety to see off all Premier League challengers.
+For the second summer in a row, Manchester City is going about its transfer business quietly and efficiently.
+Last year's 126 million euro splurge on Fernandinho, Alvaro Negredo, Jesus Navas, Stevan Jovetic and Martin Demichelis was designed to arm Manuel Pellegrini with a squad boasting the quality and variety to see off all Premier League challengers.
 The plan worked perfectly.

 This time it is about filling any remaining gaps in certain positions, and the remit is simple and clear: competition.